MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ### The products we found in your account cannot be used to activate Office in shared computer scenarios.

-This error means that you don't have an Office 365 plan that includes Office 365 ProPlus.
+This error means that you don't have an Office 365 plan that includes Microsoft 365 Apps.
 Therefore, you can't use shared computer activation.

 ![Error message cannot activate products into shared scenario](images/67637fc5-35cc-4118-acc1-e68fe1155512.png)